Libp2p

 libp2p is a modular network stack and open-source library that enables developers to build decentralised, peer-to-peer (P2P) applications.
-It originated part of the InterPlanetary File System (IPFS) and was later spun off into a standalone project.
+It originated as a part of the InterPlanetary File System (IPFS) and was later spun off into a standalone project.
 The software was developed to provide a set of tools for handling the networking challenges of P2P systems.
 This includes peer discovery, routing, identity management, and secure communication.
 There are multiple implementations of libp2p across multiple programming languages.
-Major projects like Ethereum's consensus layer and Filecoin use libp2p as their foundational networking layer.
+Major projects such as Ethereum's consensus layer and Filecoin use libp2p as their foundational networking layer.

 History

 libp2p was developed by Juan Benet and the team at Protocol Labs during the development of IPFS.
 The team recognised that building a robust P2P network required solving a set of recurring problems that were not specific to file sharing.
 Instead of creating a monolithic networking layer tightly coupled to IPFS, they designed a modular and extensible framework that could be abstracted away and used by any P2P application.

 The project was separated from the main IPFS codebase to encourage independent development and adoption.
 This decision proved successful, as libp2p has become a fundamental building block for many other decentralised protocols, allowing their developers to focus on application-level logic rather than reinventing the networking wheel.
 The project is maintained as an open-source initiative with contributions from a global community of developers.